 Shoulder Replacement & Recovery

 If your shoulder pain interferes with your daily life, it’s time to get care.
-UVA orthopedic surgeons Brian Werner, MD, and Stephen Brockmeier, MD, talk about the causes of shoulder pain and treatment options available at UVA.
+Learn about causes and treatment options.
 View shoulder replacement transcript.

 Do You Need a Shoulder Replacement?